Trigger Point Therapy - 5 Awesome Stretches for the Quads

 The quadriceps tendon attaches to, and covers the patella, becoming the patellar tendon below this and attaching to the tibia.

-Included here is sartorius, not part of the quadriceps femoris group, but the most superficial muscle of the anterior thigh; it is also the longest strap muscle in the body.
+of the quadriceps femoris group, but the most superficial muscle of the

 The medial border of the upper third of this muscle forms the lateral boundary of the femoral triangle (adductor longus forms the medial boundary; the inguinal ligament forms the superior boundary).
 The action of sartorius is to put the lower limbs in the cross-legged seated position of the tailor (hence its name from the Latin).